-This Three Bean Salad is a celebration of summer’s best produce.
+A bright crisp healthy Three Bean Salad for Summer!
 Assorted beans, sweet onions, fresh tomatoes and a luscious creamy lemon yogurt dressing.
 The perfect side dish for parties, picnics and barbecues.

 Summer is a time when fresh seasonal produce dictates what I cook.
 Here’s how I like to celebrate summer’s bounty of beans: three bean salad made with green and yellow beans.